-Oxford and Cambridge’s basic teaching regime was the seven liberal arts, assigned to the Trivium (grammar, rhetoric and logic) and the quadrivium (mathematics, geometry, music and astronomy).
+Oxford and Cambridge basic set of subjects included the seven liberal arts, assigned to Trivium (grammar, rhetoric and logic) and the quadrivium (mathematics, geometry, music and astronomy).
 The main book that was studied for these subjects was written during the 5th Century by Martinus Capaella.

-A BA at Oxford involved four years studying, an MA in medicine consisted of six years of study, a civil law MA was four years and a Bachelor of Decrees for Canon Law consisted of four years study.
-The fact that most teaching had a religious element meant that a great deal of students entered into holy orders after they received their degree, regardless of the subject they had chosen to study.
+In medieval times, a BA at Oxford required four years of studying, while an MA in medicine required six years, a civil law MA required four years and a Bachelor of Decrees for Canon Law required four years.
+The high level of religion included in each of the degrees meant many students entered holy orders after they received their degree, regardless of the subject they had chosen to study.

 See also: Medieval Education